Q. What is the profile of a good candidate for Sage?

 All candidates must be able to attend to a traditional classroom setting and work independently without the support of classroom aides.
 Without question, we are looking for kind, empathetic, creative students who are willing to work hard and love to learn.

 A. The most important step in the process is to complete an application and submit it along with the registration fee.
 Until we have a completed application, we find it difficult to help families evaluate the fit of Sage for their children.

 Q. How will my child be evaluated?

 A. We evaluate each child individually.
 It all starts with the application.
-In addition, IQ tests scores are reviewed in tandem with teacher evaluations and a student’s most recent report cards.
+In addition, teacher evaluations and a student’s most recent report cards are reviewed.
 Each applicant also joins us for a Student Visit Day – a valuable opportunity for the student to experience what it would be like to be a student at Sage and for our teachers to know the child beyond just testing and report cards.
 For us, the most important evaluative measure is to see a child engaged here at Sage and how they present in the classrooms.
 We aren’t looking for ‘all the correct answers’ or raised hands every minute.
 Our teachers are looking to see a child’s interest or ‘spark’ while they visit.
 After 25 years of teaching gifted students, we are able to discern a good fit even amongst the most quiet of applicants.

 Q. Do I need to submit a complete application before I visit the school?

 A. It is our practice to have a completed application with the corresponding application fee prior to scheduling students for a visit.

 A. We accept students into all grade levels.